msqrt/ssgl/README.md

         mat4 worldToClip = perspective(.5f, 16.f/9.f, .1f, 30.f) * inverse(cameraToWorld);
         mat4 worldToLight = ortho(12.f, 1.f, -7.f, 7.f) * inverse(lookAt(ldir, vec3(.0f)));

-        // this vertex shader will be used for both the shadow map and the final pass, but with a different matrix:
+        // this vertex shader will be used for both the shadow map and the final pass,
+        // but with different matrices; for this to work, we have to rename the input
+        // by passing it as an argument. as the shaders themselves can only capture
+        // inputs, we need to introduce an extra scope, here done by wrapping the shader
+        // in an outer generator lambda.
-        // since the shader lambda cannot take arguments, we wrap it in another lambda that just calls the shader. auto vertex = [&](mat4 matrix) {
+        auto vertex = [&](mat4 matrix) {
             return [&] {
                 uniform float bind(t);